SK53/indicia-docs/developing/rest-web-services/authentication.rst

 In order to meet the needs of the different types of client, there are several options for approaches to authentication.

-  * A website might wish to authenticate as the registered website on the warehouse and will therefore gain access to all records contributed via that website or shared with the website for reporting purposes.
+  * A website or application might wish to authenticate as the registered website on the warehouse and will therefore gain access to all records contributed via that website or shared with the website for reporting purposes.
   * A mobile application user might authenticate as that specific user/application combination to gain access to just their records.
   * A remote database which synchronises with the warehouse needs to identify